ECWPGT Policies and Regs

 Immediately after completion of a round, players must bring their scorecards to the designated scoring area to check scores, sign cards and return them to the scoring official.
 It is the player’s responsibility to verify her hole-by-hole scores, as well as those of the player for whom she was the marker.
 Per USGA rules, once the player has turned in her scorecard and left the boundary of the scoring area, the scorecard is considered official.

-During the round, at specific scoring checkpoints, the player may be asked by a Tour official for her score in order to update any on-line scoring.
+During the round, at specific scoring checkpoints, the player may be asked by a Tour Official or volunteer for her score in order to update any on-line scoring.
 These requests will be made as unobtrusively as possible.
 Cooperation by the player is required and greatly appreciated.

 Scoring checkpoints are generally as follows: